mait-you/42_push_swap/README.md

    - Moves the largest number to the bottom
    - final comparison and swap of top elements

-### Medium Sets (≤10 elements)
+## Sort ≤10 elements
 For sets up to 10 elements:

-1. **Initial Distribution:**
-   - Push numbers to stack B that are not in the top 5 values of stack A
+1. Push numbers to stack B that are not in the top 5 values of stack A

 2. **Dual Stack Sorting:**
-   - Sort stack A using the small set algorithm
+   - Sort stack A using the Sort ≤5 elements algorithm
-   - Use a reverse sorting algorithm for stack B
+   - Use a reverse Sort ≤5 elements algorithm for stack B
    - Merge sorted elements back into stack A

+## Sort >10 elements
+Sorting Steps
+1. **Initial Distribution**
+   - Push numbers to stack B that are not in the top 5 values of stack A
+   - Apply Sort ≤5 elements algorithm to stack A

+2. **Element Targeting**
+   - For each node in stack B:
+     - Identify nearest larger number in stack A
+     - Identify the moves to go to the larger number in stack A
+     - Calculate total moves

+3. **Move Optimization**
+   - Analyze cumulative move costs for each B node
+   - Select node with minimum total movement cost
+   - Apply total minimal cost rotation

+4. **Final Positioning**
+   - Once stack B is empty
+   - Rotate stack A to position smallest element at top

 ## Performance Results